sirthegamercoder/Funker-Optimizer/README.md

   - The reason I made this tool is because one of the feature is where can crop spritesheet but drawback is can increase file size so I decided to make a tool with adding a feature resize the image also reduce file size
 - Funker' Optimizer was originally is Divider XML PC which has unfortunately been removed since February 27th
 - Funker' Optimizer application icon is also inspired by Funkin' Optimizer application icon, except that the letters are combined and shaded
+- Since threading was removed in 1.1.1 the image resizing process may take a long time

 ---